 In October 2019 he was appointed by the University of Alabama’s Board of Trustees to REL’s Aaron Aronov Endowed Chair in Judaic Studies.

-Dr. Levine is cross-appointed to the Department of Political Science, holding equal appointments in both units; his teaching duties in REL begin in the Spring 2020 semester.
+Dr. Levine is cross-appointed to the Department of Political Science, holding equal appointments in both units; his teaching duties in REL began in the Spring 2020 semester.

 Dr. Levine is also an advisor for the Judaic studies minor and a member of the undergraduate committee.

 - Co-winner of the Yale H. Ferguson Award, International Studies Association-Northeast Region (November 2013) and winner of the Sussex International Theory Prize, Center for Advanced International Theory at the University of Sussex (June 2013)

 - “After Tragedy: Melodrama and the Rhetoric of Political Realism” Journal of International Political Theory (2018), online-before-print, DOI: 10.1177/1755088218790987

 - “After First Principles: The Sociological Turn in International Relations as Disciplinary Crisis.” in The Sage Handbook of the History, Philosophy, and Sociology of International Relations, eds.
 Andreas Gofas, Inanna Hamati-Ataya, and Nicholas Onuf (Sage, 2018), pp. 296-310; with Alexander Barder.

 - “Threat Inflation as Political Melodrama: ISIS and the Politics of Late Modern Fear” Critical Studies in Security 6:1 (2018), 136-54.